mindspore-ai/docs/docs/mindspore/programming_guide/source_en/enable_dataset_autotune.md

 }
 ```

-The file starts with a summary of the configuration and then followed by the actual pipeline (`tree`).
+The file starts with a summary of the configuration and then is followed by the actual pipeline (`tree`).
 The file is
 loadable using the deserialization API `mindspore.dataset.deserialize`.

 Notes on the JSON configuration file:

-- Non-parallel operations will show `NA` as `num_parallel_workers`.
+- Non-parallel dataset operations will show `NA` for `num_parallel_workers`.

 ### Before Next Training